Combined 2004 and 2005 data indicate that

 Rates of past year MDE among adults aged

-are now available from the National Survey on Drug Use and
+(MDE) are now available from the National Survey on Drug

 NSDUH includes questions for persons

-these estimates, MDE is defined using the diagnostic criteria
+For these estimates, MDE is defined using the diagnostic

-set forth by the 4th edition of the Diagnostic and Statistical
+criteria set forth by the 4th edition of the

-there is either depressed mood or loss of interest or pleasure
+which there is either depressed mood or loss of interest

 This issue of The NSDUH Report

-State estimates of past year MDE.
-Estimates are presented
+present State estimates of past year MDE.
+Estimates are

-separately for youths aged 12 to 17 and adults aged 18 or
+presented separately for youths aged 12 to 17 and adults

-in which State-level NSDUH data are combined with local-area
+methodology in which State-level NSDUH data are combined

-estimates than those based solely on the sample, particularly
+based solely on the sample, particularly for smaller

-for smaller States.
-The data for this report are extracted
+States.
+The data for this report are extracted from a

-of past year substance use, substance use disorders, and
+estimates of past year substance use, substance use

 State Estimates of Past Year Major